NidhiMitra/Car-Data-Analysis/README.md

 # Car Data Analysis Using Python

 This project provides an analysis of car data using Python.
 It includes data cleaning, visualization and statistical analysis.
-The data set used is the 'Automobile Dataset' from the UC Irvine Machine Learning Repository.

 It is divided into four main sections: